Oil lamp: Byzantine

 Oil lanterns of the Byzantine were slipper-shaped and highly decorative.
 The multiple-nozzle design continued and most lamps bore handles.
 Some have complex exteriors.

 Early Islamic

 There is a transition period from Byzantine to Islamic lamps.
 The decoration on lamps of this transition period changed from crosses, animals, human likenesses, birds, or fish to plain linear, geometric, and raised-dot patterns.

 The early Islamic lamps continued the traditions of Byzantine lamps.
 Decorations were initially a stylized form of a bird, grain, tree, plant, or flower.
 Later, they became entirely geometric or linear with raised dots.

-In 9th-century Baghdad, al-Razi (Rhazes) described the first kerosene lamp; he referred to it as the naffatah in his Kitab al-Asrar ('Book of Secrets').
+An early description of the kerosene lamp comes from 9th-century Baghdad by al-Razi (Rhazes).
+He referred to it as the naffatah in his Kitab al-Asrar ('Book of Secrets').

 In the transition period, some lamps had Arabic writing.
 Writing later disappears until the Mamluk period (13th to 15th century AD).

 Industrial age

 Oil burning carriage lamps provided a model for the first bicycle lamps in the 1860s.